colinoflynn/pyjtagbs/README.md

 ## Other Tools Worth Mentioning

 * urJTAG - open source JTAG tooling, the original!
-* REPORTED DEAD PROJECT: TopJTAG - low-cost ($100) with GUI that shows each pin on the package itself - very handy for debug.
-Reported as of Aug/2023 that may be non-functional project and not possible to buy.
+* ~~TopJTAG - low-cost ($100) with GUI that shows each pin on the package itself~~ Reported as of Aug/2023 that this is a dead project, I have been unable to get in touch with owner for past year so unfortunutly cannot recommend it.

 ## GUI